Skip to content

 Scheduler->>Backend: clear_pending()

 • The pending store is separate from the history store.
-Requeued tasks appear as new records in history once they complete.
+Requeued tasks appear as new records in history once they complete on the next startup.